oalcabes/ValRE/README.md

 Once you've filled out the configuration file, you can run ValRE from the command line.
 Once ValRE is finished running, you can find your reports in the validation_reports directory, and PNGs of your figures in the figures validation_reports/figures directory.

+A reference sheet called validation_reference.pdf for how to understand all of the calculated metrics is included with the code, and will be created in the validation_reports directory the first time the code is run.

 Input Formats
 =============